 Charged with establishing and building FEMA’s Disability Integration Cadre to ultimately include 285 deployable disability integration specialists, Ms. Roth managed over 400 disaster deployments, frequently serving as lead advisor to the presidentially appointed Federal Coordinating Officer and collaborating with affected state and local emergency management leadership and stakeholder groups.
 She also led the work of the Department of Homeland Security Interagency Coordinating Council on Emergency Preparedness and Individuals with Disabilities, established through a presidential executive order in 2004.

 Ms. Roth represented the U.S. government internationally as an expert on whole community inclusive global disaster risk reduction from 2012- 2017, serving as a leader throughout the development and implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030.
 In 2017, Ms. Roth established the Partnership for Inclusive Disaster Strategies and Inclusive Emergency Management Strategies.
-She has served as a consultant to the United Nations for the development of Inclusive Disaster Risk Reduction- A Whole Community Action, IASC Guidelines on Inclusion of Persons with Disabilities in Humanitarian Action and as Accessibility Focal Point throughout the Global Platform for Disaster Risk Reduction.
-She serves as the UNDRR Persons with Disabilities Alternate Focal Point for the Americans and the Caribbean.
+She has served as a consultant to the United Nations for the development of Inclusive Disaster Risk Reduction- A Whole Community Action, Inter-Agency Standing Committee (IASC) Guidelines on Inclusion of Persons with Disabilities in Humanitarian Action and as Accessibility Focal Point throughout the Global Platform for Disaster Risk Reduction.
+She serves as the UNDRR Persons with Disabilities Co-Focal Point for North America.
 Marcie is a Harvard University Kennedy School of Government Senior Executive Fellow with a BS in Public Safety Administration from the University of Maryland Global Campus.
 She lives with her family in Maryland, USA.